invertase/react-native-firebase/docs/about.md

 and [Elliot Hesp](https://twitter.com/elliothesp) were working on.
 The project gained instant popularity, allowing React Native developers to hook into the native services Firebase provides.

-During the first few months of its development, the repository was moved into the organisation of Invertase on GitHub.
+During the first few months of its development, the repository was moved into the organization of Invertase on GitHub.
-The organisation was a collection of the personal and combined Open Source efforts Mike and Elliot had been working over the past number of years.
+The organization was a collection of the personal and combined Open Source efforts Mike and Elliot had been working over the past number of years.
 With a constant flow of feature requests, issues and contributions, the library rapidly grew in popularity, achieving over 100k NPM downloads in its first 12 months of development.